 The Reset command performs a similar function to the hardware reset caused by asserting the MR- pin except that the Own ID register is sampled for information concerning the operating configuration of the WD33C93A.
 The WD33C93A is also initialized as described in the RESET CONDITIONS section.
-The Reset command may be executed in any WD33C93A state and will force the WD33C93A into the Disconnected state, aborting any previously issued command in progress.
-Upon completion of the Reset command, an interrupt is generated the SCSI STATUS will be 00 Hex or 01 Hex, depending on the contents of the OWN ID register.
+The Reset command may be executed in any WD33C93A state and will force the WD33C93A into the Disconnected state, aborting any previously issued command, an interrupt is generated the SCSI STATUS will be 00 Hex or 01 Hex, depending on the contents of the OWN ID register.